Student contents insurance

 We know the average student isn’t going to have much that’s worth more than £1,500.
 But it’s important to know, as losing something valuable is even more painful if you’re not covered.
 Make sure you have the right protection in place, and if you’re not sure what your policy covers, check with your insurance provider.

 You should also check you’re covered for accidental damage, which could be invaluable if you break something.
-Some insurance providers also offer lost keys cover and tenant’s liability cover as standard, or optional add-ons.
+Some insurance providers also offer lost keys cover and tenant’s liability cover as standard or as optional add-ons.

 Each policy is different – that’s why it’s so important to shop around and find the right student content insurance for you.